by Angela Van Alten, Nutritionist and Beekeeper's Daughter

-My point is this - compliment your multi-vitamin and mineral supplement with a tablespoon or two a day of bee pollen to make sure you are getting many of the amazing nutrients that nature made for us.
-In fact, I bet that you'll get better absorbtion and assimilation of your vitamins and minerals by doing so!
+Scientists simply are not able to replicate all of the healthy compounds found in natural foods.
+There are those that claim we haven't even identified all of the substances in bee pollen yet.
+My point is this - compliment your multi-vitamin and mineral supplement with a tablespoon or two a day of bee pollen to make sure you are getting as many of the amazing nutrients that nature made for us as possible.
+In fact, I bet by doing so that you'll better absorb and assimilate of your vitamins and minerals by doing so.

-That means more vitamins in your system and less in the toilet!
+That means more vitamins in your system and less in the toilet.

 You will find many websites that claim bee pollen contains exact amounts of certain vitamins and minerals.
 This is not the case.
 Bee pollen can contain the list of vitamins below and it often does.
-But many things effect the actual amounts of these vitamins in a particular harvest of bee pollen including location, local plant life and temperature.
+But many things affect the actual amounts of these vitamins in a particular harvest of bee pollen including location, local plant life and temperature.
 This is why I fail to list specific amounts contained and any source that does list exact amount is not accurate unless they've had that particular batch analysed.
 This is highly unlikely since it is quite expensive to do so.

 I consider Bee Pollen to be Mother Nature's multi-vitamin.
 As you can see by the list below, bee pollen contains a wide spectrum of vitamins and minerals.
 It's these micro-nutrients that give bee pollen it's many health promoting properties.